Rebeca Andrade

-Rebeca Rodrigues de Andrade (born 8 May 1999) is a Brazilian artistic gymnast.
-She is the 2020 Olympic and 2021 World champion on the vault and 2022 World all-around champion.
-Andrade is the first Brazilian female gymnast to medal at an Olympic Games, and she is only the second Brazilian woman to win a gold medal at the World Artistic Gymnastics Championships.
-She is also the 2020 Olympic silver medalist and the 2021 Pan American champion in the all-around and won silver on the uneven bars at the 2021 World Championships and a bronze on the floor exercise at the 2022 World Championships.
-She was a member of the teams that won gold at the 2021 Pan American Championships and silver at the 2018 Pan American Championships.
-She has also won a total of six gold medals on the FIG World Cup circuit.
+Rebeca Rodrigues de Andrade ([ʁeˈbɛkɐ ʁoˈdɾiɡiz dʒi ɐ̃ˈdɾadʒi]; born 8 May 1999) is a Brazilian artistic gymnast.
+Having won a total of six Olympic and nine World medals, she is the most decorated Brazilian and Latin American gymnast of all time, as well as the most decorated Brazilian Olympian in any discipline.
+In the all-around, she is the 2022 World champion, a two-time Olympic silver medalist (2020, 2024), the 2023 World silver medalist, and the 2021 Pan American champion.
+On vault, she is the 2020 Olympic gold medalist, the 2024 Olympic silver medalist, a two-time World Champion (2021, 2023), and the 2023 Pan American Games champion.
+In the floor exercise, she is the 2024 Olympic gold medalist, 2023 World silver medallist, and 2022 World bronze medallist.
+She led the Brazilian team to its first ever team medals at the 2023 World Championships (silver) and the 2024 Olympics (bronze), as well as the gold medal at the 2021 Pan American Championships.

+Andrade is the first Brazilian female gymnast to medal at an Olympic Games and only the second Brazilian woman to win a gold medal at the World Artistic Gymnastics Championships.
+Andrade is one of only 11 female gymnasts to have medalled on every event in the history of World Championships, and one of only three gymnasts to have done so in the 21st century, alongside Simone Biles and Aliya Mustafina.

-Andrade is the 2012 Junior Pan American champion in the all-around and on vault and floor exercise.
-Additionally, she is the 2014 Junior Pan American champion on the vault, uneven bars, and balance beam.
+At the junior level, she is the 2012 Junior Pan American champion in the all-around and on vault and floor exercise, and the 2014 Junior Pan American champion on the vault, uneven bars, and balance beam.
 After a successful junior career, Andrade's senior debut in 2015 was cut short by the first of three ACL tears.
 She returned to competition and represented Brazil at the 2016 Summer Olympics, where she placed eleventh in the all-around final.
-She tore her ACL for the second time in 2017 but made her World Championships debut in 2018.
+She tore her ACL for the second time in 2017, but made her World Championships debut in 2018.
 After her third ACL tear in 2019, Andrade represented Brazil at the 2020 Summer Olympics and at the 2021 World Championships, where she won the vault gold medal at both events.

 Early life and background

-Rebeca Andrade was born on 8 May 1999 in Guarulhos.
+Andrade was born on 8 May 1999 in Guarulhos.
 She is one of eight children of a single mother, Rosa.
 Her mother cleaned houses and walked to work in order to pay for Rebeca's gymnastics training.
 She began gymnastics when she was four years old after her aunt took her to the gym where she worked.
 When she was nine years old she moved to train in Curitiba, and a year later she moved to Rio de Janeiro to train at Flamengo.
 She speaks both Portuguese and English, and she is Afro-Brazilian.